pixie-io/docs.px.dev/content/en/03-using-pixie/03-api-quick-start.md

 Pixie offers end-to-end encryption for telemetry data requested by the API.
 For more information, see the [FAQ](/about-pixie/faq#how-does-pixie-secure-its-data).

 Encryption is controlled by a flag during client creation.
-For additional info, see the [encryption example](https://github.com/pixie-labs/pixie/blob/main/src/api/go/pxapi/examples/encryption_example/example.go#L77) project.
+For additional info, see the [Go](https://github.com/pixie-labs/pixie/blob/main/src/api/go/pxapi/examples/encryption_example/example.go#L77) or [Python](https://github.com/pixie-labs/pixie/blob/main/src/api/python/examples/script_with_single_table.py#L35) encryption examples.